 Over time, they become deeply hurt and frustrated.
 When the narcissist is a parent, by the time their children reach adulthood, the emotional abandonment, control, and criticism that they experienced growing up have negatively affected their self-esteem and capacity for achieving success or sustaining loving, intimate relationships.

 What is Narcissistic Personality Disorder?

 The term narcissism is commonly used to describe personality traits among the general population, usually someone who is selfish or seeks attention.
 Actually, a degree of healthy narcissism makes a well-balanced, strong personality.
-On the other hand, a narcissistic personality disorder (NPD) is much different and requires specific criteria that must be met for a diagnosis.
+On the other hand, someone with narcissistic personality disorder (NPD) is much different and requires specific criteria that must be met for a diagnosis.
 It only affects a small percentage of people – more men than women.
-As described in “Do You Love a Narcissist?”
-Someone with NPD is grandiose (sometimes only in fantasy), lacks empathy, and needs admiration from others, as indicated by five of these summarized characteristics:
+As described in “Do You Love a Narcissist?” someone with NPD is grandiose (sometimes only in fantasy), lacks empathy, and needs admiration from others, as indicated by five of these summarized characteristics:

 - A grandiose sense of self-importance and exaggerates achievements and talents

 - Dreams of unlimited power, success, brilliance, beauty, or ideal love

 - Lacks empathy for the feelings and needs of others